 1965, Donovan made his US television debut on Shindig!
 Along with The Hollies, The Turtles and the Dave Clark Five.

-1967, Britain’s first National pop radio station, BBC Radio 1 was launched to take over from the very successful pirate radio stations, which had been forced off-air by the Government.
+1967, Britain’s first National pop radio station, BBC Radio 1 was launched.
 Former pirate DJ Tony Blackburn, from Radio Caroline, was the first presenter on air, with The Move’s Flowers In The Rain the first record to be played.

 1978, John Travolta and Olivia Newton-John had their second UK No.1 from the film ‘Grease’ with ‘Summer Nights.’
 Seven weeks at No.1 it became the second best selling single of 1978, beaten by ‘Saturday Night Fever’.